Argonity/sinatra-isave-app/wireframing.md

 - Priority level value not showing on edit form.
 - Converting price and amount_saved inputs with comma.
 - Add functionality to route to Home Page; button or link.
+- Add logo w/ link to every page so user can route home.

 Jennifer Pazos: